 Map implemented as a linked-list of key-value pairs ("Associations").

-NOTE: This map implementation is mainly used as underlying buckets for other map structures.
-Thus, other map implementations are easier to use in most cases.
+This map implementation primarily serves as the underlying bucket structure for other map types.
+In most cases, those higher-level map implementations are easier to use. :::

-Blobs represent sequences of bytes.
-They are immutable, iterable, but not indexable and can be empty.
+Blobs are not indexable and can be empty.
+To manipulate a Blob

 or Buffer<Nat8>